 Change the first three paragraphs as follows:

-To deliver an MSDU within an ESS via the DS, the DS needs to know which AP or AP MLD within the ESS to deliver the MSDU, so that the MSDU might ultimately be delivered to the addressed IEEE 802.11 STA or MLD.
-This information is provided to the DS by the concept of association.
+To deliver an MSDU within an ESS via the DS, the DS needs to know which AP or AP MLD within the ESS to deliver the MSDU, so that the MSDU might ultimately be delivered to the addressed IEEE 802.11 STA or non-AP MLD.(#1000) This information is provided to the DS by the concept of association.
 Association is nec-essary, but not sufficient, to support BSS/ML-transition mobility.
 Association is sufficient to support no-tran-sition mobility.
 Association is one of the services in the DSS.

-Before a STA or a non-AP MLD is allowed to send an MSDU via an AP or an AP MLD, respectively, it first becomes associated with the AP or the AP MLD, respectively.
+Before a STA or a non-AP MLD is allowed to deliver an MSDU via an AP or an AP MLD, respectively, it first becomes associated with the AP or the AP MLD, respectively. (#2118)

+Association between two STAs is called STA association.
+Association between a non-AP MLD and an AP MLD is called MLD association.(#2238)

 For a non-GLK STA that is not affiliated with an MLD, the act of becoming associated with an AP invokes the association service (STA association), which provides the STA to AP mapping to the DS.
 For a non-AP MLD, the act of becoming associated with an AP MLD invokes the association service (MLD association), which provides the non-AP MLD to AP MLD mapping to the DS (see 35.3.5.1 (Multi-link (re)setup procedure)).
 How the information pro-vided by the association service is stored and managed within the DS is not specified by this standard.